 30 By faith the walls of Jericho fell down after they were encircled for seven days.

-The scene of Israel cycling Jericho must have been ridiculous to the inhabitants of the city.
-They probably hurled jeers, taunts, and sneers at the Israelites, but the people of God continue to follow God’s direction by faith in the face of His strange request.
+The scene of Israel circling Jericho must have been ridiculous to the inhabitants of the city.
+They probably hurled jeers, taunts, and sneers at the Israelites, but the people of God continued to follow God’s direction by faith in the face of His strange request.

 God’s specific promise about Israel indicated that He had already given Jericho into the hands of Israel (Josh 6:2).
 They were to take this promise by faith.